bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-01-08-newsletter.md

   inputs or outputs.
-Previous attempts at non-equal mixes were [easy to compromise][coinjoin sudoku], but if an improved method was found, it could significantly improve the privacy of coinjoins by making their transactions look like [payment batching][].
+Previous attempts at non-equal mixes were [easy to compromise][coinjoin sudoku], but if an improved method was found, it could significantly improve the privacy of coinjoins by making their transactions look like [payment batching][topic payment batching].
 This seemed especially relevant after reports that a popular exchange was investigating users participating in the chaumian-style coinjoins created by Wasabi Wallet.
 Although several ideas were discussed, we think the [summary][ontivero summary]